MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/community-support.md

 ## Getting support from the community

 The PowerShell community can file issues, bugs, or feature requests in our [GitHub](https://github.com/powershell/powershell/issues) repository.
-If you questions, you may find help from other members of the community in one of these public forums:
+If you have questions, you may find help from other members of the community in one of these public forums:

 - [User Groups](https://aka.ms/psusergroup)
 - [PowerShell Tech Community](https://techcommunity.microsoft.com/t5/PowerShell/ct-p/WindowsPowerShell)